What you need to know now about the EU’s General Data Protection Regulation (GDPR).

 Who does the EU GDPR apply to?

-The EU GDPR applies to any organization that handles the Personally Identifiable Information (PII) of European Union (EU) citizens.
-Whether an organization is in America, Europe, or somewhere else in the world—the GDPR may apply if it handles the PII of EU citizens.
+The EU GDPR applies to any organization that handles the Personally Identifiable Information (PII) of European Union (EU) citizens--whether that organization is in America, Europe, or somewhere else in the world.

 SEE ALSO: Complying with the GDPR: What You Should Know

 What is GDPR?

 The GDPR replaces the 1995 EU Data Protection Directive.
 The new GDPR legislation is meant to unite and harmonize privacy laws across the EU.
 Before the GDPR, different businesses throughout the EU did slightly different things for data protection.

 After four years of preparation and debate, the GDPR was approved by EU parliament on April 14, 2016.
 It went into effect 20 days after being approved and will be directly applicable for all member states two years later on May 25, 2018.
 After this date, organizations that are not following the GDPR could potentially face severe fines.

 At this time, no one can guarantee how severe fines will be, or what types of businesses may be examined for non-compliance first, but after May 25th GDPR becomes enforceable.

 Some aspects of the GDPR are easy to interpret.
 For example, the GDPR says that data owners are required to have an opt-in choice presented to them before a company can begin storing, processing or transmitting their personal information.
 This requirement is clear, and one could easily determine whether or not that requirement has been met.

 However, other aspects are more difficult to interpret.
 The GDPR states, “protect your data by design and default.”
 It’s difficult to know if you are perfectly compliant or meeting a specific GDPR requirement according to this statement.